ergoplatform/ergodocs/docs/dev/protocol/scaling/atomic-composability.md

+---
+tags:
+  - Atomic Composability
+  - DeFi
+  - Blockchain
+  - Scaling
+  - Sharding
+  - Layer 2
+---

 # Atomic Composability

-### The Importance of Atomic Composability
+## The Importance of Atomic Composability

-DeFi possesses significant power due to its open-source nature, allowing for the reuse, modification, and integration of decentralized applications (dApps) into existing ones.
-This composability adds value to the overall ecosystem.
-However, achieving atomic composability is crucial for certain DeFi applications involving flash loans and instant arbitrage.
-Atomic composability refers to the property where all relevant transactions either execute successfully or none execute at all.
+Decentralized Finance (DeFi) derives its power from its open-source nature, which allows for the reuse, modification, and integration of decentralized applications (dApps) into existing ones.
+This composability enhances the overall ecosystem's value.
+However, achieving atomic composability, where all relevant transactions either execute successfully or none at all, is crucial for certain DeFi applications involving flash loans and instant arbitrage.
 Some scaling solutions, such as sharding and Layer 2 platforms, can introduce complexity and hinder reliable atomic composability.

-### The Challenge of Scaling with Atomic Composability
+## The Challenge of Scaling with Atomic Composability

 The challenge for blockchain technology is not just scalability but maintaining atomic composability at scale.
-Instead of implementing untested technologies, Ergo aims to utilize the available "headroom" in conventional blockchain platforms by employing resources more intelligently.
+Ergo aims to utilize the available "headroom" in conventional blockchain platforms by employing resources more intelligently, rather than implementing untested technologies.

-### Scaling Solutions and Atomic Composability
+## Scaling Solutions and Atomic Composability

 Scaling solutions often involve dividing the platform into subsections, such as shards or introducing a new layer on top of the base layer.
 However, incorrect implementation of these solutions can impede seamless interaction between assets and applications residing in different parts of the platform.

-### Achieving Atomic Composability in Ergo
+## Achieving Atomic Composability in Ergo

 In Ergo, atomic composability is achieved through a combination of the eUTXO model, ErgoScript, Layer 2 solutions, and other proposed techniques.

-#### eUTXO Model and ErgoScript
+### eUTXO Model and ErgoScript

 The [eUTXO](https://ergoplatform.org/docs/utxo/) model, along with the ErgoScript smart contract language, enables the execution of complex, [multi-stage transactions](multi.md) atomically within a single transaction.
 Multistage protocols ensure that all parts of a transaction are executed or none are, which is fundamental to atomic composability.
 ErgoScript facilitates the creation and execution of intricate smart contracts with confidence in their outcomes, while leveraging the advantages of the UTXO model, such as statelessness, better parallelism, and more reliable data handling.

-#### Layer 2 Solutions - Hydra State Channels
+### Layer 2 Solutions - Hydra State Channels

-Atomic composability is also supported by Layer 2 solutions like [Hydra state channels](https://ergoplatform.org/docs/hydra/).
+Layer 2 solutions like [Hydra state channels](https://ergoplatform.org/docs/hydra/) also support atomic composability.
 Hydra enables cross-head communication, allowing complex operations to be executed atomically across different heads, even when involving multiple state channel participants.

-#### ACE (Asynchronous and Concurrent Execution of Complex Smart Contracts)
+### ACE (Asynchronous and Concurrent Execution of Complex Smart Contracts)

 Ergo could further enhance its ability to execute complex and composable smart contracts by implementing ideas like [ACE](https://eprint.iacr.org/2019/835.pdf).
 ACE proposes breaking down smart contracts into smaller, concurrent tasks that can be executed independently, improving overall performance and throughput.
 It enables one contract to safely call another contract executed by a different set of service providers, facilitating off-chain execution of interactive smart contracts with flexible trust assumptions and enhancing atomic composability.